If summer’s heat and sun bums you out, you’re not alone. How to tell if it is a case of the summertime blues—or something more serious

 - Heat is agitating.
 Winter SAD makes people feel lethargic.
 But in the summer, seasonal depression can mean agitation and restlessness.
 Ample time in air conditioning can help.

 - Your sleep cycle is off.
 Sleep changes, such as insomnia, are a common symptom of all types of depression.
 Long days of summer sun might exacerbate these problems for some.
-Blackout shades ate shut sun out may make a difference.
+Blackout shades that shut sun out may make a difference.

 - You’ve lost your appetite.
 Changes in appetite and weight loss in the summer might mean the heat is throwing you off.